How To Calculate Debtors Turnover Ratio

 Data and Statistics

 According to a survey by the Credit Research Foundation, the median days sales outstanding (DSO), which is inversely related to the debtors turnover ratio, has been gradually decreasing in recent years.
 This suggests that companies are becoming more efficient at collecting their receivables.
-However, the survey also highlights that late payments and disputes remain significant challenges for many businesses.
+Still, the survey also highlights that late payments and disputes remain significant challenges for many businesses.

 Professional Insights

 According to a report by Deloitte, companies that invest in advanced analytics and automation in accounts receivable management are more likely to achieve higher turnover ratios and lower DSO.
-The report also stresses the importance of building strong relationships with customers and providing excellent customer service to facilitate timely payments.
+The report also stresses the importance of building strong relationships with customers and providing excellent customer service to allow timely payments.

 Tips and Expert Advice